The Boss Baby: Family Business: Music

 Hans Zimmer and Steve Mazzaro, who previously composed the score for the first film, returned for the sequel, while Jacob Collier wrote a cover of Cat Stevens' "If You Want to Sing Out, Sing Out".
 Songwriter Gary Barlow also contributed with a brand new song performed by Greenblatt called "Together We Stand".
-Other tracks from Hans Zimmer such as "Run Free" from Spirit: Stallion of the Cimarron and "Zoosters Breakout" from Madagascar were used in the film with the "Run Free" track used during the pony chase to Acorn Academy at a theater Tim and Ted break into.
+Other tracks from Hans Zimmer such as "Run Free" from Spirit: Stallion of the Cimarron and "Zoosters Breakout" from Madagascar were used in the film with the "Run Free" track used during the pony pursuit to Acorn Academy at a theater Tim and Ted break into.
 The "Global Warming Song" in the third act of the film was written by Zimmer and Mazzaro, along with Tom McGrath and Nelson Yokota, and produced by Mazzaro.

 Release

 The Boss Baby: Family Business was initially scheduled for release on March 26, 2021, but was later delayed to September 17, initially taking over the release date of The Bad Guys, and finally July 2.
 These shifts were reportedly made in response to the COVID-19 pandemic.
 Its eventual shift enabled The Boss Baby: Family Business to be simultaneously released in theaters and on Peacock for 60 days through paid tiers.

 According to Samba TV, 783,000 households streamed the film on Peacock over its opening weekend.
 By the end of its first thirty days, the film had been watched in an estimated 2 million households.

-Universal Pictures Home Entertainment released The Boss Baby: Family Business for digital download on August 31, 2021, and on 4K Ultra HD Blu-ray, Blu-ray 3D, Blu-ray and DVD on September 14.
+Universal Pictures Home Entertainment released The Boss Baby: Family Business for digital download on August 31, 2021, and on 4K Ultra HD Blu-ray, Blu-ray and DVD on September 14.